Updated: 3 days ago

 2 tbsp soy sauce

 Preheat the oven to 425F.

-Wrap tofu in a dish towel and plate on a cutting board
+Wrap tofu in a CLEAN dish towel and plate on a cutting board

 Then add a heavy object on top.
 I usually put another cutting board on top and then place a few heavy books on top of that

 Leave it alone for at least 30 minutes, or preferably a couple of hours.

 Then slice tofu into cubes, place in a mixing bowl and add sesame oil, soy sauce, sriracha, and maple syrup (optional)

 Spread tofu evenly over a baking sheet lined with parchment paper

 There will be sauce left over in the bowl and set this aside to use for later

 Bake tofu in the oven for 10 minutes